swertz/momemta.github.io/docs/in-depth/new-module.md

 };
 ```

-First addition register an output named `my_output` for this module, of type `double`.
-The second addition set the value of the output to be twice the input value.
+First addition registers an output named `my_output` for this module, of type `double`.
+The second addition sets the value of the output to be twice the input value.

 ### Parameters